sheraadams/Wormhole-Visualization/README.md

 ## Documentation

-This program is a visualization/ simulation program designed to allow an interactive 3D environment.
-Created in C++ using GLFW and OpenGL.
+This program is a visualization/ simulation program designed to allow an interactive 3D environment for educational purposes.
+The application was created in C++ using GLFW and OpenGL.

 https://www.youtube.com/watch?v=PsuJ5Sfq4w0